AAlakkad/aalakkad.github.com/about/index.md

 title: About
 ---

-I help people do business and be happy by them having a pretty web sites!
+I help people do business and become happy by having a pretty web sites!

 Using Laravel, Wordpress, JavaScript, CSS (Twitter Bootstrap, Zurb Foundation, SASS/LESS), Grunt, and other awesome web technologies and tools.